The Citadel (Farsley)

 The Citadel, previously known as Throstle Nest, is a football ground situated in Farsley, in the Metropolitan District of the City of Leeds in England, and is the current home of Farsley Celtic.
 It has a capacity of 3,900, 400 of which are seated.
 For the 2007–08 season Farsley Celtic agreed to let Leeds Met Carnegie also play at the ground.

 History

 Farsley played their first game at Throstle Nest against Frickley Colliery in 1948 after purchasing it from the local council soon after the war.
 The club had plans to upgrade the ground in line with their ambitions of achieving football league status, and attracting larger crowds from the wider Leeds area in the process.
 However, they were relegated after just one season in the Conference Premier (the highest division outside the Football League) and fell back into the Conference North.
 During the 2009–10 season, the club's debts mounted to £750,000 and they were finally wound up on 12 March 2010 and expelled from the Conference North.

 Subsequently, Leeds City Council agreed to purchase Throstle Nest, preserving it for football use in the community.
 A reformed Farsley club returned to the ground in the 2010–11 season.

+Ahead of the 2024–25 season, the club announced plans to lay a new artificial pitch at the Citadel.
+Delays in this process led to the club failing to play a home match at the ground for the duration of the season.
+Following confirmation of the club's relegation, the club announced their intentions to lay a new grass pitch, also planning to replace old floodlights.

+In March 2025, the ground was protected as a community asset following a successful nomination made by the Farsley Celtic fanbase.